ntnhan2266/coding-challenges/README.md

-# coding-challenges
+# Coding Challenges

-A collection of coding challenges and TypeScript solutions for technical interview preparation.
+A curated collection of coding challenges with clean, well-documented TypeScript solutions.
+Each file contains the full problem statement as comments, a working solution, and inline test cases — all runnable directly in the [TypeScript Playground](https://www.typescriptlang.org/play).